cyber-dojo/cyber-dojo/CONTRIBUTING.md

   - the [C++(g++),GoogleMock](https://github.com/cyber-dojo-languages/gplusplus-googlemock) `Ubuntu` based image is ~**1.7GB**.

 - - - -
-# contributing to the cyber-dojo services
+# contributing to cyber-dojo

+First, setup and learn how run a local cyber-dojo server.
+Please read and follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html).
+They tell you how to:
+- install the main cyber-dojo bash script used to control your server.
+- install `docker`.
+If you are on Mac or Windows you must install `Docker Toolbox` and run from a Docker-QuickStart terminal as instructed.
+A cyber-dojo server comprises many separate services, each running from its own docker image.
+- set the correct permissions on the `/cyber-dojo` dir.

+Once you are running a local cyber-dojo server, install these two tools:
+- [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Each cyber-dojo service lives in its own git repository.
+- [docker-compose](https://docs.docker.com/compose/install/).
+Each cyber-dojo service has a `docker-compose.yml` file used to build and run the service.

-To get the source for *all* the cyber-dojo docker services:
+Now install the source for *all* the cyber-dojo docker services:
 ```bash
 mkdir src
 cd src